escott-/burrito/README.md

 ## Caution

 This program really does place an order!
-Don't abuse.

 ## Prerequisites